cachix/devenv/docs/reference/yaml-options.md

     -  Try to update/change the package using [the nixpkgs contributing guide](https://nixos.org/manual/nixpkgs/stable/#chap-quick-start), optionally contacting the maintainer for help if you get stuck.
     - Make a PR and remember the branch name.
 Using the nixpkgs input in form of 'github:$GH_USERNAME/nixpkgs/master', edit `devenv.yaml`:
-    - Add it to your devenv.yaml like so

 ```yaml